Gr1mm4g3/Blackjack/README.md

 ## Acknowledgments

+- Card designs inspired by classic casino decks
-- Basic Strategy charts and rules based on standard casino Blackjack
+- Betting system based on standard casino rules
-- Inspired by professional Blackjack training programs
+- Basic strategy rules from proven mathematical models

+## Contact

+For questions or feedback, please open an issue or contact the maintainers.